 Head of Sales, Marketing & Partnerships

 Initially from Australia, Sue moved to the UK in 2004 filled with the adventure travel bug.
 Having worked on numerous charity projects in Australia, Sue joined the Challenge Events Team at Macmillan Cancer Support where she spent eight years primarily heading up their successful running events programme raising over £26million.
-Sue has tackled numerous treks including Kilimanjaro, Everest Base Camp, Annapurna Circuit, Jordan Desert, Great Wall of China, Machu Picchu together with some cycling challenges from Kenya to Tanzania and London to Paris.
+Sue has tackled numerous treks across the globe including Kilimanjaro, Everest Base Camp, Annapurna Circuit, Jordan Desert, Great Wall of China, Machu Picchu and Papua New Guinea together with cycling challenges from Kenya to Tanzania, European 3 Countries and London to Paris.
+Extremely passionate about the great outdoors, Sue has completed ultra marathons in Madagascar, Australia and UK and also undertaken her Mountain Leader Training in North Wales.
 As the Head of the Sales, Marketing and Account Management Team with Charity Challenge, Sue brings a wealth of charity experience, strategic planning and marketing together with offering the highest level of relationship management and support.
 Sue loves being part of the Charity Challenge team and working with numerous charities and corporates to ensure their objectives are met and all participants experience the challenge of a lifetime.

 Bina has 17 years experience in the airline industry having worked for Aer Lingus and SriLankan Airlines both in sales and airport experience and is also trained in IATA fares and ticketing part1 and part 2.
 Born in Malawi, educated in India(Ooty) and studied further for a Business Studies Diploma in the UK, Bina is also a qualified beauty Therapist and a spiritual healer (REIKI)!